Learning how to start a blog has the potential to drastically change your life.

 Step 6: Enter Your Coupon Code

-Step 7: Review Order Details and Submit!
+Step 7: Review Order Details and Submit

 Once you’ve completed all the steps above, go through and make sure everything is the way you want it.

-Once you’re all set, go ahead and hit Checkout and let’s get rolling!
+Once you’re all set, go ahead and hit “Checkout Now!” to create your blog and let’s get rolling.

 Step 8: Install WordPress

 Oh wait, you don’t actually have to.
 That’s one of the perks of purchasing a Managed WordPress plan.

 As far as blogging platforms go, WordPress is in rare company.
 In fact, WordPress sites now comprise more than 30% of the entire Internet.
 You could learn how to create a blog with a smaller platform like Tumblr or Blogger…or you can go with the content management system (CMS) chosen by:

 If those sites use WordPress, I think its safe to say you’re choosing the right blogging platform.